Executive Summary:

 Manuka honey is a special type of honey that can only be produced in New Zealand from the nectar of the Leptospermum scoparium, also called the New Zealand tea tree or the Manuka tea tree.

-The Manuka tea tree responsible for this delicious nectar only blossoms for two to six weeks during the summer, and it can only thrive in the specific climate that New Zealand’s remote forests offer.
-This is why the Manuka nectar supply is limited, and why a spoonful of Manuka is an indulgence in a not-so-common commodity.
+The Manuka tea tree responsible for this delicious nectar only blossoms for two to six weeks during the summer, and it thrives in the specific climate of New Zealand’s remote forests.
+This limited blooming period makes Manuka honey a precious indulgence.

 How Do I Know If My Manuka Honey Is Authentic?

-To reap the benefits of Manuka honey, it must be authentic, which means it must be from New Zealand.
-Additionally, there are certain naturally occurring nutrients and unique markers that must be present to verify the authenticity of genuine Manuka honey, such as MGO and Leptosperin.
+To experience the true benefits of Manuka honey, it must be authentic, which means it must be from New Zealand.
+There are certain naturally occurring nutrients and unique markers that must be present to verify the authenticity of genuine Manuka honey, such as MGO and Leptosperin.

 MGO (Methylglyoxal)